AdityaGarg8/Apple-Firmware/README.md

 `ioreg -l | grep RequestedFiles`

+If the Firmware values are `bali-ID.trx`, `bali-X0.trx`, `bali-X2.trx`, `bali-X3.trx` or `bali.trx` check out the Regulatory values too as in instructions given below.
+Else the firmware files for your model are not in this repo.

-If the Firmware and Regulatory values match the ones given in the examples given below, check out the NVRAM values too as in instructions given below.
+If the Regulatory values are `bali-ID.clmb`, `bali-X0.clmb`, `bali-X2.clmb` or `bali-X3.clmb` check out the NVRAM values too as in instructions given below.
 Else the firmware files for your model are not in this repo.

 If the NVRAM value in the output shows `P-bali-ID_M-HRPN_V-m__m-7.9.txt`, `P-bali-X0_M-HRPN_V-m__m-7.9.txt`, `P-bali-X2_M-HRPN_V-m__m-7.9.txt` or `P-bali-X3_M-HRPN_V-m__m-7.9.txt` then the 3 firmware files in 7.9 folder can be used on Linux.
 This is an example of the output shared by a discord user :-